-Join Julissa Mantilla Falcón, former member and president of the Inter-American Commission on Human Rights, at Harvard Law School on November 13 for a workshop hosted by HRP on her article “The Importance of Gender Mainstreaming in International Human Rights Law: The Recognition of Women’s Rights“.
-Harvard Law School S.J.D. student Vanessa Daza Castillo will provide a response to the article presentation.
+Join Julissa Mantilla Falcón, former member and president of the Inter-American Commission on Human Rights, at Harvard Law School on November 15 for a workshop hosted by HRP on her article “The Importance of Gender Mainstreaming in International Human Rights Law: The Recognition of Women’s Rights“.
+Harvard Law School S.J.D. student Vanessa Daza Castillo will provide a response to the article presentation, while Mariela Noles Cotito will moderate.

-Those interested in participating should email [email protected] to RSVP and obtain a digital copy of the study.
+Those interested in participating should email [email protected] to RSVP and obtain a digital copy of the study from the SSRN website.
 Participants will be expected to have read the work and come prepared to offer constructive comments.
 As this is a work in progress, please do not distribute outside of this group.

 Article abstract